anoma/juvix-docs/docs/blog/posts/vampir-circuits.md

 main arg1 .. argN = out;
 ```

-Currently, all VampIR inputs (`argK`, `out`) are private and it is not possible to change the name of `out`.
+Currently, all Vamp-IR inputs (`argK`, `out`) are private and it is not possible to change the name of `out`.
 These technical limitation will be lifted in future Juvix versions.

 ## Recursion unrolling

-Neither arithmetic circuits nor the VampIR intermediate representation support recursion.
+Neither arithmetic circuits nor the Vamp-IR intermediate representation support recursion.
 This means that all Juvix recursive functions need to be unrolled up to a specified depth.
 Currently, the default unrolling depth is 140, which may be too much or too little depending on your particular program.
 The unrolling depth can be specified globally on the command line with the `--unroll` option, or on a per-function basis with the `unroll` pragma.
 For example, using

 ```juvix
 {-# unroll: 16 #-}